privcount/privcount/doc/TorEvents.markdown

 It has the following known issues:
 * PrivCount's additional RAM allocations may affect Tor's HSDir cache https://github.com/privcount/privcount/issues/349

+### PRIVCOUNT_HSDIR_CACHE_FETCH

+TODO: expand documentation

+Mandatory:
+* HiddenServiceVersionNumber
+* EventTimestamp
+* CacheReasonString
+* CacheQueryByteCount

+Optional, Only in Parseable Requests:
+* HasCacheEntryFlag

+Optional, Only in Cached Descriptors:
+* EncodedDescriptorByteCount
+* EncodedIntroPointByteCount

+Optional in v2, Not Available in v3, Only in Parseable Requests:
+* DescriptorIdBase32String (v2 only, not yet implemented in v3)

+Optional in v2, Not Available in v3, Only in Cached Descriptors:
+* CacheLastServedTime
+* OnionAddress (v2 only)
+* DescriptorCreationTime
+* SupportedProtocolBitfield
+* RequiresClientAuthFlag
+* IntroPointCount (missing if using client auth)
+* IntroPointFingerprintList (missing if using client auth)

+Optional in v3, Not Available in v2, Only in Parseable Requests:
+* BlindedEd25519PublicKeyBase64String

+Optional in v3, Not Available in v2, Only in Cached Descriptors:
+* CacheCreatedTime
+* RevisionNumber
+* DescriptorLifetime

+Limitations:

+See PRIVCOUNT_HSDIR_CACHE_STORE.

 ## PrivCount Event Field Format